New IRS guidelines for employees’ family members to receive health insurance premium assistance

 The state of the health insurance market is constantly changing and those that are business owners or group plan administrators have seen how difficult it can be to keep up and remain compliant.
 We are committed to helping everyone stay informed to take good care of their employees.
 Most recently, as of October 11th, there were new guidelines released from the Internal Revenue Service (IRS) regarding premium tax credits for individuals that may not be the right fit on an employer-provided group health plan.

-This change is intended to fix the so-called “family glitch†by extending marketplace subsidies to an employee’s household members that may not have been eligible before.
+This change is intended to fix the so-called a family glitch by extending marketplace subsidies to an employee’s household members that may not have been eligible before.
 In the past, eligibility was determined by whether or not the premium for single group medical coverage offered to an employee was affordable.
 Now, it is based on whether the premium for a FAMILY group medical coverage is affordable.
 For example, if the family plan offered by the employer to an employee is not affordable for them, their spouse and children may be eligible to receive a subsidy and the employee can remain on the group plan.

 Subsidies are determined by the Marketplace, established by the Affordable Care Act, and are based on total household income.
 The plans, as far as coverage, remain the same but the premium may be discounted in tiers depending on their income level.
 This is reevaluated every year based on their projected income and tax filings.